 The Development Management service is reacting to the current situation regarding the Covid-19 virus.
 New planning applications are currently being registered and allocated to officers.
 However, due to reduced staffing numbers and remote working, there is a significant delay throughout the application process.

 Site visits and meetings will not be undertaken if customers or planning officers are clinically vulnerable, or where social distancing cannot be achieved.
 Consultation on planning applications will continue.
 If you have been consulted on an application, or wish to comment and require an extension of time to respond, please contact the case officer.
 We are providing the service as far as we are able to while ensuring we comply with Government guidance for safeguarding of our staff and customers.

-The consultation processes for applications have changed.
-Local newspapers are not being published and therefore we are unable to post Notices in the local press for planning applications which require this method of consultation including application for listed buildings or in conservation areas.
+We are now able to publish Notices in the local press for planning applications which require this method of consultation including application for listed buildings or in conservation areas.
 Where an application requires a yellow site notice, these are being displayed at the development site.
 You can view the weekly list of planning applications received by the Authority.

 If you have made a report of potentially unauthorised development to us, there will be delays in investigating and responding to these reports.